kylejones200/psis_4700_applied_ai/webslides/advanced_RAG-vs-Fine-Tuning.md

 ## When to Use Fine-Tuning

-You have stable, structured examples.
+You have stable, structured examples
-You need specialized tone or behavior.
+You need specialized tone or behavior
 Examples:
-Legal or medical summarization style.
+Legal or medical summarization style
 Customer-service tone training

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.